minima-global/incentivecash/docs/specification.md

 The incentive database will be [MySQL](https://www.mysql.com/), fronted up by the headless CMS [directus](https://directus.io/), which gives, "a real-time API and intuitive Admin' App' for your custom database" (their words).

+According to the docs, _Directus dynamically generates custom API endpoints based on your SQL database's custom schema_ - in other words, we need to get database schema _right_.

 #### ID Design

 ![](./images/dbase.png)